The Substation/

 info@thesubstation.org.au

 We acknowledge and recognise the Ancestors, Elders and families of the Yalukit-willam of the Kulin Nation, who are the traditional custodians of the land that The Substation is on.
-We extend our respects to their ancestors and elders past, present and emerging, and to all First Nations people.
+We extend our respects to their ancestors and elders past and present, and to all First Nations people.

 We are committed to continually improving our services to ensure our events can be enjoyed by all.
 If you have specific access requirements (including seating arrangements for events) please get in touch.